 Alloy steel is also called special steel.
 The types of alloy steel are different due to their different composition ratio of elements.
 Nickel can increase the strength of the alloy and maintain its good plasticity and toughness.

-Nickel-containing alloy steel is mainly used in the manufacture of acid-resistant towers, medical equipment, daily necessities, machinery manufacturing, transportation, and military industry.
+Nickel-containing alloy steel is mainly used in the manufacture of acid-resistant towers, medical equipment, daily necessities, machinery manufacturing, transportation, and the military industry.

 Nickel-based alloys refer to a class of alloys with high strength and a certain resistance to oxidation and corrosion at a high temperature of 650 ～ 1000 ℃.